ORIGYN-SA/DApps/README.md

-# ORIGYN dApps Monorepo
+# ORIGYN dApps

 ### Overview

-This repository is a monorepo containing standard ORIGYN dApps for the perpetualOS
+This repository contains standard ORIGYN dApps for the perpetualOS

 ### Compatibility